JSTP8330/ITISMOB_AnimoHealth/README.md

 ## Overview
 ITISMOB_AnimoHealth is a clinic appointment booking application designed for De La Salle University (DLSU).
 This application streamlines the process of scheduling and managing various medical appointments for university students and staff.

+## Repository Version Control Approach

+**Important Note**: This repository uses a unique version control strategy:

+- This git repository is primarily used for **storing complete project snapshots** as ZIP files
+- Both new and old versions of the complete codebase are maintained as ZIP archives
+- The repository serves as a backup and version storage system rather than utilizing traditional git-based version control for individual file changes
+- Each ZIP file contains the entire project code at a specific point in time

+This approach allows for easy rollback to previous complete versions and maintains a clear archive of the application's evolution.

 ## Features and Capabilities

 ### User Authentication